mn-pollinators/getting-started/README.md

 ## Installing Node.js

 At this point, you should have all of the code for a repository on your computer, but you still don't have a way to compile and run it.
-For that, you'll need to install Node.js, a JavaScript interpreter.
+For that, you'll need to install Node.js, a JavaScript runtime.

 You can download Node.js, along with its associated command-line tools, [here][Node.js].
 The LTS (long-term support) version should be fine.